'Twas the last days before Christmas, when all through the stores

 Discounts and coupons should cure all that ails.

-But customers still did not buy in quanities sought,
+But customers still did not buy in quantities sought,

 Retailers scared of low revenues from products not bought.